pepeiborra/hls-tutorial/README.md

     , _xdata   :: Maybe A.Value
     } deriving (Read,Show,Eq)
 ```
-To create a code lens, we need to provide a source range, maybe a command, and optionally some extra data.
+That is, a code lens is a triple of a source range, maybe a command, and optionally some extra data.
 The [specification](https://microsoft.github.io/language-server-protocol/specification#textDocument_codeLens) clarifies the optionality:
 ```
 /**
  * A code lens represents a command that should be shown along with